Ball State plays Indiana State - WTOP News

 Indianapolis; Saturday, 1:45 p.m.
 EST

-BOTTOM LINE: The Ball State Cardinals play the Indiana State Sycamores in Indianapolis, Indiana.
+BOTTOM LINE: The Ball State Cardinals face the Indiana State Sycamores at Gainbridge Fieldhouse in Indianapolis, Indiana.

-The Cardinals are 8-2 in non-conference play.
-Ball State averages 76.5 points and has outscored opponents by 11.6 points per game.
+The Cardinals have an 8-2 record against non-conference oppponents.
+Ball State has a 1-0 record in games decided by less than 4 points.

-The Sycamores are 7-1 in non-conference play.
-Indiana State has a 7-1 record against opponents over .500.
+The Sycamores have a 7-1 record in non-conference games.
+Indiana State scores 88.5 points and has outscored opponents by 17.6 points per game.

-Ball State averages 7.3 made 3-pointers per game, 1.5 more made shots than the 5.8 per game Indiana State allows.
+Ball State makes 46.7% of its shots from the field this season, which is 3.5 percentage points higher than Indiana State has allowed to its opponents (43.2%).
 Indiana State averages 11.3 made 3-pointers per game this season, 5.2 more made shots on average than the 6.1 per game Ball State gives up.

-TOP PERFORMERS: Basheer Jihad is shooting 52.4% and averaging 19.3 points for the Cardinals.
-Jalin Anderson is averaging 15.1 points for Ball State.
+TOP PERFORMERS: Basheer Jihad is scoring 19.3 points per game and averaging 7.4 rebounds for the Cardinals.
+Jalin Anderson is averaging 1.8 made 3-pointers for Ball State.

 Isaiah Swope is averaging 19.7 points and 2.2 steals for the Sycamores.
 Ryan Conwell is averaging 15.2 points for Indiana State.